Useful properties and contraindications for eating Brazil nuts. What are the possible harms? Walnut oil – area of use

 How many Brazil nuts can you eat per day?

 This question interests many.
-Still, Brazil nuts are one of the most high-calorie and high in selenium.
+Still, Brazil nuts are among the most nutritious and high in selenium.
 Therefore, before answering this question, you need to know daily norm consumption of this microelement, which is given below.

 Children 1 to 3 years old – 15-20 micrograms per day